 This list includes Ingrid Bergman, Richard Harris and more.

 This list answers the questions, "Which celebrities have died from lymphoma?" and "Which famous people died due to lymphoma?"These notable lymphoma deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has lymphoma as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Age: Died at 67 (1915-1982)
+- Age: Died at 67 (1915-1982)

-Birthplace: Stockholm, Sweden
+- Birthplace: Stockholm, Sweden

-Age: Died at 65 (1929-1994)
+- Age: Dec. at 65 (1929-1994)

 - Birthplace: Southampton, New York, United States of America

-Orvon Grover Autry, better known as Gene Autry, was an American performer who gained fame as a singing cowboy on the radio, in movies, and on television for more than three decades beginning in the early 1930s.
-Autry was also owner of a television station, several radio stations in Southern California, and the Los Angeles/California/Anaheim Angels Major League Baseball team from 1961 to 1997.
-From 1934 to 1953, Autry appeared in 93 films and 91 episodes of The Gene Autry Show television series.
+- Photo: Metaweb (FB) / Public domainOrvon Grover "Gene" Autry (September 29, 1907 – October 2, 1998), nicknamed The Singing Cowboy, was an American singer, songwriter, actor, musician and rodeo performer who gained fame largely by singing in a crooning style on radio, in films, and on television for more than three decades beginning in the early 1930s.
+Autry was the owner of a television station, several radio stations in Southern California, and the Los Angeles/California/Anaheim Angels Major League Baseball team from 1961 to 1997.
+From 1934 to 1953, Autry appeared in 93 films, and between 1950 and 1956 hosted The Gene Autry Show television series.
 During the 1930s and 1940s, he personified the straight-shooting hero—honest,... more on Wikipedia

-Age: Died at 91 (1907-1998)
+- Age: Dec. at 91 (1907-1998)